2023 Annual Call for Volunteers: Volunteer Opportunities

 This committee identifies possible extreme events (low-frequency/high-severity events that could generate extremely large property/casualty losses).
 The committee also identifies issues relevant to the treatment of such risks including sizing, insurability, pricing, funding, reserving, capital management, and loss mitigation.
 Included in the committee's charge is monitoring of federal and state catastrophe legislation and interaction with the NAIC on these issues.

-Travel: Selected members may be asked to attend NAIC meetings.
+Notes: Selected members may be asked to attend NAIC meetings.
 Occasional travel to Washington, D.C., is a possibility, depending on legislative activity.

 - ACI/ACRI Work Group (Actively Seeking Volunteers)